 When substance abuse disorders occur due in part to unhealthy coping mechanisms that arise after a traumatic event, EMDR treatment may be helpful.
 Discover more about this option and whether it might be right for you.
-Then, fill out the Recovery at the Crossroads contact form to find out how our caring, licensed staff can work with you to integrate this interactive psychotherapy into a holistic rehab plan that works for you.
+Then, fill out the Recovery at the Crossroads contact form found here or call 856-644-6929 to find out how our caring, licensed staff can work with you to integrate this interactive psychotherapy into a holistic rehab plan that works for you.

 What Is EMDR Therapy?

 EMDR stands for eye movement desensitization and reprocessing.
-It’s a method used in psychotherapy to help someone process old memories and/or retrain the brain to deal more appropriately with triggers or stressors.
+It’s a therapy method used in psychotherapy to help someone process old memories and/or retrain the brain to deal more appropriately with triggers or stressors that can lead to emotional distress.

-This form of therapy was originated by Francis Shapiro, who was a psychotherapist.
-During her work in the 1980s, Shapiro noticed that when patients considered disturbing memories and had lower emotional responses to them than other patients with similar thoughts, the less emotional patients also presented with a certain type of lateral eye movement.
+EMDR therapy was originated by psychotherapist Francine Shapiro, in the 1980’s.
+Shapiro noticed that when patients considered disturbing memories and had lower emotional responses to them than other patients with similar thoughts, the less emotional patients also presented with a certain type of lateral eye movement.
 Shapiro started to experiment with this relationship between emotional response and eye movement, developing this psychotherapy treatment in the process.

-Basically, during a treatment session, a therapist directs the patient to follow an object (or the therapist’s finger) with their eyes.
-At the same time, the person thinks or talks about specific aspects of stressful situations or previous traumas.
+During an EMDR therapy session, the clinician directs the patient to follow an object (or the therapist’s finger) with their eyes.
+At the same time, the person thinks or talks about specific aspects of stressful situations or previous traumatic events.
 The goal is to assist the person in processing old memories and reactions in new ways, which may lead to a reduced emotional response and the ability to approach stressors in a healthier manner.

 This type of psychotherapy treatment can be used to treat post-traumatic stress disorder, eating disorders, panic attacks, anxiety and addictions.
 It may also be useful in assisting in treatments for chronic pain, self-esteem issues, skin issues that are related to stress, and ADHD.

-Because the treatment involves the therapist talking to someone while also waving their finger or another object in front of the person’s eyes, eye movement desensitization and reprocessing therapy is sometimes confused with hypnotism.
+Because the treatment involves EMDR therapists talking to someone while also waving their finger or another object in front of the person’s eyes, eye movement desensitization and reprocessing therapy is sometimes confused with hypnotism.
 However, this doesn’t involve lulling someone into a hypnotic state where they are more susceptible to the therapist’s suggestions.

 How Does Eye Movement Desensitization and Reprocessing Therapy Work?